d1One/NIPatcher/README.md

 # NIPatcher
-# Due to low interest this project is now archived, I won't be continuing it, if anyone wants to feel free to do so, reuse any code, etc...
+## Due to low interest this project is now archived, I won't be continuing it, if anyone wants to do so than feel free, reuse any code, etc...

 Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software.